 Bring your lunch and learn!
-These seasonally recurring events bring highly-qualified speakers to the library to share about varied topics of cultural, historical, or scientific interest.
-These free programs are presented by the University of Nebraska at Kearney's History Department and History Nebraska at the Kearney Public Library. #HistoryRemembered
+These seasonally recurring events bring highly qualified speakers to the library to share varied topics of cultural, historical, or scientific interest.
+These free programs are a partnership of the University of Nebraska at Kearney's History Department and the Kearney Public Library. #HistoryRemembered

 "Everything That's Curious is Grist for My Mill:" A History of Jenner's Park in Loup City, Nebraska